RedHatNordicsSA/ansible-roadshow/content/README.md

 ![gitlab token created](images/gitlab-token-created.png)

-Once you have the access token on your clipboard, copy it to gitlab_token -variable in vars.yml and run the gitlab-setup.yml -playbook:
+Once you have the access token on your clipboard, copy it to gitlab_token -variable in vars.yml -file and run the gitlab-setup.yml -playbook:

     ansible-playbook gitlab-setup.yml